trungtransg/react-native-calendars-vn/README.md

 This module includes various customizable react native calendar components.

+## A Custom new
+Be able to configure color for Sunday and Saturday for Agenda

 The package is both **Android** and **iOS** compatible.

 ## Try it out